adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 ```
 ![](../kotlin/notebooks/lets-plot-images/percetage-of-first-places.svg)

+Now that we have removed the bias due to different group sizes, the story in now a little clearer and lends support to the hypothesis that going "9 for 9" increases your chances of winning.
+Although there were far more winners in 2023 that went 8/9 over 9/9, when we look at the percentage of lifters that went 9/9 that won, we see that the rate of winning is 26.5% in the 9/9 group compared to 25.8% in the 8/9 group.

+We can now create a multiplot to make comparison of the two charts a little easier.

 ### Comparing Multiple Plots with plotBunch

 To compare both charts you can use `plotBunch` or `plotGrid`.
 I prefer `plotBunch` as I find it provides a bit more control as you can specify exactly how you want your charts arranged.